Bhutanese refugees scam: Involvement and arrests

+The first arrests were made on March 26, 2023, when police arrested middlemen Keshav Dulal, Sanu Bhandari, and Tanka Gurung.
+On May 2-4, police arrested Indrajit Rai, security adviser to then-home minister Ram Bahadur Thapa, former home secretary Tek Narayan Pandey and Sandeep Rayamajhi (son of Top Bahadur Rayamajhi) after earlier arrests revealed their involvement.

 On May 10, former Home Minister and Nepali Congress politician Bal Krishna Khand was detained at his home in Nepal for his complicity in the trafficking of Nepali individuals as Bhutanese refugees overseas.
-The arrest is part of an ongoing investigation into the trafficking network.
-Meanwhile, Top Bahadur Rayamajhi, Secretary of the Communist Party of Nepal (Unified Marxist–Leninist) and former Energy Minister is dodging arrest and is not in communication with authorities, despite the fact that an arrest warrant has been issued against him in connection with the case.
-Niraj Rai, the son of Indrajit Rai, who worked as the security advisor to then-Home Minister Ram Bahadur Thapa, has been arrested as a suspect in the suspected trafficking operation.
-Indrajit Rai, Thapa's former security advisor, has already been arrested, as have former Home Secretary Tek Narayan Pandey, Sandeep Rayamajhi, Keshav Dulal, Sanu Bhandari, Tanka Gurung, Sandesh Sharma Pokhrel, and Sagar Thulung.
-The police are presently looking for evidence linked to Arzu Rana Deuba, a member of parliament, and Manju Khand, the wife of the detained former Home Minister Bal Krishna Khand, since they are accused of knowing about or being involved in the alleged trafficking plan.
-The authorities intend to conduct a comprehensive investigation and bring those involved to justice, with further discoveries and arrests likely as the investigation develops.
+On May 14, Top Bahadur Rayamajhi, former secretary of the Communist Party of Nepal (Unified Marxist–Leninist) and former Energy Minister, was arrested after being on the run for more than 10 days.
+Other arrestees were Niraj Rai (son of Indrajit Rai), Ang Tawa Sherpa, Tek Nath Rijal, Ram Sharan KC, Sandesh Sharma Pokhrel, and Sagar Thulung.
+At the time of the investigation, police were also looking for evidence linked to Arzu Rana Deuba, a member of parliament, and Manju Khand, the wife of the detained former Home Minister Khand, since they are accused of knowing about or being involved in the alleged trafficking plan.

+In November 2025, the investigation was reopened and intensified resulting in the arrest of middleman Niranjan Kumar Kharel and broker Bechan Jha.

+The investigation and arrests were made under the leadership of then-AIG Manoj KC.